 Psyart operates a free, online, peer-reviewed journal featuring articles about psychological approaches to the arts: www.psyartjournal.com

 Almost eighty years ago, Sigmund Freud and Hanns Sachs founded the American counterpart to the Europeal journal of psychoanalysis, “Imago”, and “American Imago” was born in Boston.
 During this long period, the journal has been a continuous creative force, publishing excellent interdisciplinary scholarship in “Psychoanalysis and the Human Sciences” under six editors.
-We are very pleased to announce that, as of Spring 2018, “American Imago” will return home.
-The editorship will pass from Louis Rose, Executive Director of the Sigmund Freud Archives, to Murray Schwartz and Dawn Skorczewski who will become the co-editors.
+We are very pleased to announce that, as of Spring 2018, “American Imago” has returned home.
+The editorship passed from Louis Rose, Executive Director of the Sigmund Freud Archives, to Murray Schwartz.

 Study with Us

 BPSI offers several venues for multidisciplinary psychoanalytic studies: